 Mane has won the Premier League with Liverpool while also lifting the Champions League trophy, the UEFA Super Cup and the FIFA Club World Cup.
 He claimed the Austrian Bundesliga title and the Austrian Cup while at Salzburg.

 For his work during the 2018/19 season, Mane finished fourth in the Ballon d'Or voting and placed fifth in The Best FIFA Men's Player award.

-He has been a regular for the Senegal national side since 2012 and helped them finish runners-up in the 2019 Africa Cup of Nations.
+He has been a regular for the Senegal national side since 2012 and helped win the 2021 Africa Cup of Nations as well as being runners-up in 2019.

 Career with Liverpool

 Mane was signed by Jurgen Klopp in June 2016 and, having scored 13 goals in 27 Premier League appearances during his first campaign, was named the club's Player of the Season in May 2017.

 Already a player to get the Anfield faithful on their feet, his status grew when scoring the only goal of the game in the Merseyside Derby against Everton in December 2016.

 The 2017/18 season saw Mane start to assert himself in Europe, with 10 goals in 13 Champions League outings.

 In February 2018, he became only the second player to score an away hat-trick in the Champions League when bagging three against Porto.He also scored in the final but Liverpool went down 3-1 to Spanish giants Real Madrid.